SouvikSarkar2/REACT_QUIZ/README.md

-A sinple React quiz app
+A simple React quiz app